for First Year Applicants

 - Math or Science Concentration.
 Students who plan a concentration in mathematics or science should include four years of mathematics and at least three years of science.

 - Nursing Program.
 Candidates for the nursing program should include at least three years of mathematics and must include one year each of biology and chemistry.
-Physics also is recommended for nursing candidates.

 - Business Program.
 Students interested in The McDonough School of Business should complete a minimum of three years of math, through advanced algebra and trigonometry, as calculus is required of all students in the program.
 Two years of natural science are recommended.
 Because computers are used extensively in the curriculum, a course in computer science is highly recommended.